folpradek/Microscopic-many-body-calculations-of-spherical-nuclei-with-modern-NN-NNN-forces/README.md

 Spherical Hartree-Fock Random-Phase Approximation & Tamm-Dancoff Approximation solver for Even-Even nuclei.

 Feel free to use & improve the code.
 Just please credit us whenever you explicitly use parts of the code.

+Later, when most of code is finished & I have more time, I will add more detailed description & a pdf manual on how to run & use the code...